Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Construction and properties of

 The following technical lemma will be useful in the proof of the second main proposition of this section.
 Consider the process $(R_t)_{t\in[0,1]}$ defined by

-\begin{lemma} Under Assumption \eqref{C2}, the processes $G$ and $R$ have Hölder-continuous modifications on any interval $[T,T+1]$, $T>0$ (we shall assume from now on that $R$ and $G$ are these modifications): For any $\mathfrak{h} < 1\wedge (\tfrac{1}{2}-\zeta)$, there exists a random variable $M$ with moments of all order such that
+\begin{lemma} Under Assumption \eqref{C2}, the processes $G$ and $R$ have H\"older-continuous modifications on any interval $[T,T+1]$, $T>0$ (we shall assume from now on that $R$ and $G$ are these modifications): For any $\mathfrak{h} < \tfrac{1}{2}\wedge (\tfrac{1}{2}-\zeta)$, there exists a random variable $M$ with moments of all order such that

 The same conclusion holds for $R$.
-In particular, there exists $K_R>0$ such that
+In particular, for any $\eta\in(0,1)$, there exists $K>0$ such that

 \end{lemma}